 Within the next few years, the membership grew to 40.
 In 1949 a building project was begun, and the first building was dedicated in 1950.
 It was built with volunteer labor, district loans, and donations of members and friends.
 This building still stands on Eads Street.
 In 1958, with an average attendance of 34 on Sunday, the church decided to expand and bought 10 lots on 12th Street.
 The current building was dedicated in 1960 with great celebration including members of St. Mark's and the DeLake group.
 By July, 1961, there were 74 communicant members and 141 baptized souls.

 The years have brought many blessings, a few challenges and some changes.
 Since its initial founding with Pastor John Simon, All Nations has been served by nine pastors. who will God send to be the tenth?
 Pastor Fred Riess arrived in 1959, Pastor Martin Zagel in 1963, Pastor Adam Lautenschlager in 1966, Pastor Pete Zagel (son of Pastor Martin Zagel) in 1967, Pastor George Hoffman in 1982, Pastor Timothy Bickel in 1987, Pastor Timothy Renstrom in 1997, Pastor Dave Gruenhagen in 2006, after three years of service Deacon Jim Fryckman will be retiring July 2015.
-Pastor Steven Waterman became the church's newest and current pastor November 1 2016 moving to Ressurection Lutheran Church in Florence Oregon Aug 1 2021.
+Pastor Steven Waterman began November 1 2016 moving to Ressurection Lutheran Church in Florence Oregon Aug 1 2021.